 hris has extensive management and technical experience in the development of complex electronic systems, in senior leadership and key contributor roles.
-His technical areas of focus are system architecture, signal processing, and integrated circuits for communication and imaging products.
+His technical areas of focus are system architecture, signal processing, and integrated circuits for computing, communication and imaging products.

 Details of his definition and leading of the development of 400G, 200G, 100G, 50G, 40G, and 10G optical interfaces

 Chris is an IEEE Fellow, elected for "contributions to 10G, 40G, and 100G Optical Ethernet and OTN interfaces."
 He will be one of the three Program Chairs of OFC 2021 and General Chairs of OFC 2023, the largest and the premier global optical communication and networking conference and exhibition.
 His bibliography has over 300 articles, presentations, contributions, lectures and patents in the areas of optics, communications, signal processing, integrated circuits, and ultrasound.

 Chris received B.S. in Aeronautics and Astronautics, and B.S. and M.S. in Electrical Engineering from the Massachusetts Institute of Technology.
 At Hughes Aircraft Company SCG (now Boeing Space,) and then M.I.T.
 Lincoln Laboratory he contributed to multiple communication and imaging satellite programs, including Milstar and Landsat.
 He then developed voiceband datacom algorithms for TI DSP Group, and ASICs for Silicon Systems Inc. (now Maxim.)

 He can be contacted at LinkedIn or at email@example.com.